 Census 2021 First Release: Population and Household Statistics

-The first release of Census 2021 statistics will be published at 9.30am on 24 May 2022 and will be available via the Census 2021 section of the NISRA website.
-It is planned that the data will be published in rounded form and will include the following:
+The first release of Census 2021 statistics was published at 9.30 am on 24 May 2022 and is available via the NISRA website.
+The statistics are published in rounded form and include the following:

-- the household and communal establishment population of Northern Ireland
+- the household and communal establishment population of Northern Ireland; and

-Census Office will publish a statistical bulletin alongside the first release of Census 2021 statistics.
-This will highlight key trends or changes in our population and housing.
-Data visualisations, such as population pyramids, will also be provided.
-There will also be information on the changes in the Northern Ireland population from Census 1926 to Census 2021.
+Census Office published a statistical bulletin alongside the first release of Census 2021 statistics.
+This highlights key trends or changes in our population and housing.
+Data visualisations, such as population pyramids, were also provided.
+There is also information on the changes in the Northern Ireland population from Census 1851 to Census 2021.

 Census population statistics will be complemented by the NISRA population estimates series.
 Population estimates roll forward census statistics and adjust for components of population change (such as births, deaths and migration) to provide estimates of the population, by age and sex, at 30 June each year.
-The next release of NISRA population estimates is planned for September 2022.
+The latest release of NISRA population estimates took place on 29 November 2022.

-The second release of Census 2021 statistics will be in two phases.
-These will include key summary statistics for each of the main census topics for Northern Ireland and the 11 Local Government Districts.
+The second release of Census 2021 statistics will be in phases.
+These will include key summary statistics for each of the main census topics for a number of geographies including Northern Ireland, Local Government Districts.

-All tables in this release will be based on either the usual resident population or on all households containing usual residents.
-Tables will include univariate statistics, meaning they will contain data from just one variable.
+All tables in this release will be based on either the usual resident population, households containing usual residents, or on household spaces.
+Tables will be primarily univariate statistics, meaning they will contain data from just one variable.